History of The NMCCEA

 The Organization is sustained and functions through a membership system and the dues that are associated with it.

 To facilitate the change that child care centers in this state are striving for, the NMCCEA has a membership system.
 NMCCEA membership dues are used to fight for our needs in state government through lobbying.
-In return NMCCEA members receive greatly discounted rates for online training, access to professional development such as our conference type training’s, current news regarding childcare in state politics, and invitation to monthly directors luncheons to keep involved, up to date, and network with other directors.
+In return NMCCEA members receive greatly discounted rates for online training, access to professional development such as our conference type training’s, current news regarding childcare in state politics, and invitation to monthly directors breakfasts to keep involved, up to date, and network with other directors.

 By becoming a member of the NMCCEA, you are supporting the entire child care industry and joining the longest standing child care association in the state.
 You are gaining access to greatly reduced prices for the 45 hour course, 16 hour cont. ed course, and the National Administrator Credential course (NAC) for yourself and employees.